Dissertation Committees, Proposal, and Dissertation – Policies and Guidelines

 - Format Guidelines

-In order to officially request the appointment of a dissertation committee, you should file the appropriate form with the Office of Research and Doctoral Studies.
-Please note that all forms to request the appointment of dissertation committees require the approval signature of the Department Chairperson and are subject to the approval of the Associate Dean for Research and Doctoral Studies.
+In order to officially request the appointment of a dissertation committee, you should file the appropriate form with the Office of Doctoral Studies.
+Please note that all forms to request the appointment of dissertation committees require the approval signature of the Department Chairperson and are subject to the approval of the Vice Dean for Academic Affairs.

 Faculty Regulations Governing Appointment of Dissertation Committees

-The following regulations apply to dissertation committee appointments for all Ph.D., Ed.D., and D.A. candidates in NYU Steinhardt.
+The following regulations apply to dissertation committee appointments for all PhD and EdD candidates in NYU Steinhardt.

 The dissertation committee chairperson and at least one committee member must be full-time members of the faculty of New York University, holding the rank of professor, associate professor, or assistant professor with an earned doctorate.
 The chairperson is to come from the student's program of specialization.
 Further, in order to ensure a diversity of perspectives during the proposal and dissertation development process, at least one member of the committee must hold professorial appointment in a program different from the student's program.

-Part-time adjunct faculty, clinical assistant professors, and persons with an affiliation other than New York University may serve as committee members with the approval of the Department Chairperson and the Associate Dean for Research and Doctoral Studies.
-Students requesting the appointment of such a member will be required to submit a copy of the proposed member's curriculum vitae along with the required dissertation committee appointment form to the Office of Research and Doctoral Studies.
+Part-time adjunct faculty, clinical assistant professors, and persons with an affiliation other than New York University may serve as committee members with the approval of the Department Chairperson and the Vice Dean for Academic Affairs.
+Students requesting the appointment of such a member will be required to submit a copy of the proposed member's curriculum vitae or faculty bio along with the required dissertation committee appointment form to the Office of Doctoral Studies.
 All committee members must have earned doctorates.

 Students may request, by exception, the appointment of a two-member committee.
 This request must be made in writing and must be countersigned by the dissertation committee chairperson.
-Three-member committees that have been officially appointed may only be reduced to two-member committees by exception and with the approval of the Department Chairperson and the Associate Dean for Research and Doctoral Studies.
+Three-member committees that have been officially appointed may only be reduced to two-member committees by exception and with the approval of the Department Chairperson and the Vice Dean for Academic Affairs.
 A two-member committee, at the written request of the student and the chairperson, may be increased to a three-member committee.